Blueflower Formation: Members

+Dating

+The base of the Blueflower Formation has been dated using Re–Os Dating, whilst the upper layers have been dated based on the fossil material.
+Using samples from the base of the formation, the recovered dates were 567.3±3 Ma and 566.9±3.5 Ma, placing the lower layers within the Avalon assemblage.
+Meanwhile, various fossils collected from rocks higher up in the formation are noted to be akin to formations placed within the White Sea and Nama assemblages, with the tentative proarticulate Windermeria correlating these layers to the White Sea assemblage.

 Paleobiota

 Unlike most other Ediacaran formations, the Blueflower Formation is unique in that is preserves shallow and deep-marine environments, and as it correlates with other Avalonian formations such as those in Newfoundland and Labrador, it allowed scientists to figure out whether the Ediacaran Biota started out in deep-marine environments before making their way into shallower waters.
 The forms that can be found across the formation are the familiar Petalonamae such as Charniodiscus, including juvenile petalonamids from the Lower Member, and from the Upper Member tubular forms such as Annulatubus, and the enigmatic Windermeria.